romain-jacotin/quic/doc/HKDF.md

 ### <A name="independence"></A> The Role of Independence

-The analysis of key derivation functions assumes that the input keying material (IKM) comes from some source modeled as a probability distribution over bit streams of a certain length (e.g., streams produced by an entropy pool, values derived from Diffie-Hellman exponents chosen at random, etc.); each instance of IKM is a sample from that distribution.
+The analysis of key derivation functions assumes that the <CODE>IKM</CODE> comes from some source modeled as a probability distribution over bit streams of a certain length (e.g., streams produced by an entropy pool, values derived from Diffie-Hellman exponents chosen at random, etc.); each instance of <CODE>IKM</CODE> is a sample from that distribution.

-* A major goal of key derivation functions is to ensure that, when applying the KDF to any two values IKM and IKM’ sampled from the (same) source distribution, the resultant keys OKM and OKM’ are essentially independent of each other (in a statistical or computational sense).
+* A major goal of key derivation functions is to ensure that, when applying the KDF to any two values <CODE>IKM</CODE> and <CODE>IKM’</CODE> sampled from the (same) source distribution, the resultant keys <CODE>OKM</CODE> and <CODE>OKM’</CODE> are essentially independent of each other (in a statistical or computational sense).
     * To achieve this goal, it is important that inputs to KDF are selected from appropriate input distributions and also that inputs are chosen independently of each other (technically, it is necessary that each sample will have sufficient entropy, even when conditioned on other inputs to KDF).
 * Independence is also an important aspect of the salt value provided to a KDF.
-    * While there is no need to keep the salt secret, and the same salt value can be used with multiple <CODE>IKM</CODE> values, it is assumed that <CODE>salt</CODE> values are independent of the input keying material.
+    * While there is no need to keep the <CODE>salt</CODE> secret, and the same <CODE>salt</CODE> value can be used with multiple <CODE>IKM</CODE> values, it is assumed that <CODE>salt</CODE> values are independent of the <CODE>IKM</CODE>.
 In particular, an application needs to make sure that <CODE>salt</CODE> values are not chosen or manipulated by an attacker.
-    * As an example, consider the case (as in __IKE__) where the salt is derived from nonces supplied by the parties in a key exchange protocol.
-Before the protocol can use such salt to derive keys, it needs to make sure that these nonces are authenticated as coming from the legitimate parties rather than selected by the attacker (in IKE, for example this authentication is an integral part of the authenticated Diffie-Hellman exchange).
+    * As an example, consider the case (as in __IKE__) where the <CODE>salt</CODE> is derived from nonces supplied by the parties in a key exchange protocol.
+Before the protocol can use such <CODE>salt</CODE> to derive keys, it needs to make sure that these nonces are authenticated as coming from the legitimate parties rather than selected by the attacker (in IKE, for example this authentication is an integral part of the authenticated Diffie-Hellman exchange).